cal-itp/data-infra/docs/analytics_tools/saving_code.md

 * To discard the changes you made to a file, `git checkout my-notebook.ipynb`, and you can revert back to the version that was last committed.
 * Temporarily stash changes, move to a different branch, and come back and retain those changes: `git stash`, `git checkout some-other-branch`, do stuff on the other branch, `git checkout original-branch`, `git stash pop`
 * Rename files and retain the version history associated (`mv` is move, and renaming is moving the file path): `git mv old-notebook.ipynb new-notebook.ipynb`
-* Once you've merged your branch into `main`, you can delete your branch locally: `git branch -d my-new-branch`
 * Set your local `main` branch to be the same as the remote branch: `git fetch origin git reset --hard origin/main`
 * To delete a file that's been added in a previous commit: `git rm notebooks/my-notebook.ipynb`